 When your standard monitor encounters an error, Uptrends records the error as unconfirmed.
 To confirm the error, Uptrends schedules the test again immediately.
 If the monitor gets a second error, Uptrends records the error as confirmed and issues an alert.
 Depending on the monitor type, the elapsed time from unconfirmed to confirmed can take a minute or more (some transaction monitors take nearly four minutes to complete).
 If the problem is intermittent or localized, a second test may succeed.
 You see the unconfirmed errors in your reporting, but no alerts go out.
 Concurrent Monitoring fixes that.

 Your checkpoint selection options depend on the number of checkpoints you choose.
 If you choose only three checkpoints, you’re limited to what’s called “High Availability” checkpoints (more on that in a moment).
-If you opt to use a minimum of 5 checkpoints, you may choose from any of Uptrends checkpoints for your concurrent monitoring.
+If you opt to use a minimum of five checkpoints, you may choose from any of Uptrends checkpoints for your Concurrent Monitoring.

 High availability checkpoints are simply Uptrends checkpoint locations that have two or more servers.
 For example, our New York checkpoint has two servers working behind the scenes conducting the monitoring checks.
 During checkpoint maintenance, we have to take servers offline for a short period.
 If a checkpoint has only a single server, the checkpoint is not available to conduct your testing during maintenance.
 When you select high availability checkpoints, the servers don’t all come down at once, so the checkpoint continues to conduct tests, and your monitoring continues without interruption.